As Wairarapa continues to fail me in the provision of Malaysian food, I decided it was time to learn how to cook laksa.

 - Add ginger, coconut milk and noodles and return to simmer.

 - Finish off by adding lime juice, stir and take off the heat.

 - Remove the lemongrass stick.

 - Serve into bowls (easiest to serve noodles first with tongs/fork, then the veges/soup with a ladle).

 - Divide the bean sprouts, spring onions, and tofu puffs between the bowls, making sure the tofu puffs are both scrupulously fairly divided and properly submerged.

-- Top with dried fried shallots.
+- Top with a sprinkle of dried fried shallots.